John C. Montana: Early career

-While his role in the Magaddino Mafia was never made public during his time in office and he was applauded for his civic achievements, John Montana lived a double life as both a trusted advisor to the Mafia's kingpin and a trusted advisor to the Mayor.
-In fact, when Mayor Schwab (German former brewer-turned-mayor, who was raided for booze during Prohibition and indicted while sitting as mayor) was fighting hard to create the first public buses in Buffalo, most leading businessmen in the transportation industry opposed the idea to public busing (which would take passengers away from taxis, trolleys and trains).
-John Montana, however, used his political influence to secure a sweetheart contract furnishing the first ever buses in Buffalo with seats, cushions, and everything else needed on board; he created the Montana Company which was awarded the first bus furnishing contract in the city's controversial push for public transportation.
+John Montana lived a double life as both a trusted advisor to the Mafia's kingpin and a trusted advisor to Mayor Frank Schwab.
+In fact, when Mayor Schwab was fighting hard to create the first public buses in Buffalo, most leading businessmen in the transportation industry opposed the idea to public busing, which would take passengers away from taxis, trolleys and trains.
+Montana created the Montana Company which was awarded the first bus furnishing contract in the city's controversial push for public transportation.

-While a City Councilman, Montana saw the opening of the Buffalo airport (in Cheektowaga).
+As a City Councilman, Montana saw the opening of the Buffalo airport (in Cheektowaga).
 He allegedly passed legislation regarding the opening of the Peace Bridge, Buffalo's international gateway to Canada.
 He was instrumental in overseeing the two-year-long construction of the New York Central Station, which was "a 17 floor combination office and terminal building" on the East Side.
 He passed legislation to build the new City Hall building, still a landmark among Buffalo's downtown skyline.
 Many major changes came to the Queen City during his time as a political leader, and John Montana made sure that his hidden partnerships never came to light while still placing people in positions to reap the benefits of the construction and transportation boom.
 Montana's taxis, for instance, were given a sweetheart contract to be the sole cab operators at the new Central Terminal station; 200 trains a day were said to go through Buffalo, and Montana's taxis were the only ones allowed to pick up passengers that wanted a ride – Buffalo police even ticketed and towed other cab companies that sought fares from the train station.